michaelvaillant/genelife/README.md

 1. Start the simulation: It runs automatically with default settings.
 2. Change grid size: Select a size in the "Board" dropdown menu.
 3. Modify speed: Adjust the value in "Wait" to speed up or slow down the simulation.
-4. Change seed: Enter a value in "Seed" to generate different configurations (+/-)
+4. Change seed: Enter a value in "Seed" to generate different configurations.
+Keys: +, - or SPACE (to freeze)
 5. Reset the simulation: Click "Reset" to choose a new seed or a predefined world.
 6. Observe cells: Click on a cell to display its genetic characteristics and state.
 7. Select an area: Drag the mouse to analyze a specific region.